Azure/azure-sdk-for-java/sdk/openai/azure-ai-openai-assistants/README.md

 creating, running, and using assistants and threads.

 #### Create a Azure OpenAI client with key credential
-> **NOTE**: The Azure OpenAI service does not yet include Assistants features.
-Use Non-Azure OpenAI Client for now.

 Get Azure OpenAI `key` credential from the Azure Portal.

 ```java readme-sample-createSyncClientKeyCredential